microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtWdacSupplementalPolicy.md

 ### -DeploySummary
 Contains properties for the deployment summary of a WindowsDefenderApplicationControl supplemental policy.
-To construct, see NOTES section for DEPLOYSUMMARY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEPLOYSUMMARY properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyDeploymentSummary